 A year later, in September 1993, with the signing of the Oslo Accords, the First Intifada finally came to an end.

-Although many of you might have heard more about the second intifada, the first really set the stage and changed how Israel and Palestinians would interact for decades to come.
-It altered the process of peace, changed public opinion, and even changed internal opinions within Israel and Palestinian communities.
-Here are your 5 fast facts on the first intifada.
+Although many of you might have heard more about the Second Intifada, the first really set the stage and changed how Israel and Palestinians would interact for decades to come.
+It altered the process of peace, changed public opinion and even changed internal opinions within Israel and Palestinian communities.
+Here are your five fast facts on the First Intifada.